-In response to the diversity of its population, the state of Texas has developed standards and proficiencies related to teaching Limited English Proficient (LEP) learners.
+In response to the diversity of its population, the State of Texas has developed standards and proficiencies related to teaching Limited English Proficient (LEP) Learners.
 All candidates in approved elementary and middle level certification programs must complete coursework and experiences addressing the needs of linguistically diverse learners.
 The EPP at ASU has developed a specific required course, entitled Linguistically Diverse Learners, and has appropriately included culturally and linguistically responsive teaching strategies in all pedagogy courses.
-The combination of specific content and infused practice supports a candidate' s competence in this vital area.
+The combination of specific content and infused practice supports a candidate's competence in this vital area.

-Linguistic diversity is only one area of focus in the EPP' s embracing of diversity experiences for its candidates.
-Early in every preparation program diversity sensitivities, cultural responsiveness, and differentiated instruction are introduced, then practiced, and applied.
-These are coupled with dispositions and beliefs sensitive to the backgrounds, heritage, and needs of diverse learners.
-There is not, however, a compartmentalized "diversity training session.†Rather, the attitudes and practices of embracing diverse learners and their needs are infused in programs.
+Linguistic diversity is only one area of focus in the EPP's embracing of diversity experiences for its candidates.
+Early in every preparation program diversity sensitivities, cultural responsiveness, and differentiated instruction are introduced, practiced, and then applied.
+These are coupled with dispositions and beliefs sensitive to the background, heritage, and needs of diverse learners.
+There is not, however a compartmentalized "diversity training session."
+Rather, the attitudes and practices of embracing diverse learners and their needs are infused in programs.
 The result is that educator graduates from Angelo State University are prepared to teach and live in West Texas and beyond with the belief that all children can learn.

-In a commitment to excellence and a response to high-quality ideals, Angelo State completed an application and exhaustive self-study to become accredited by the National Council for the Accreditation of Teacher Education.
-Angelo State University has been granted NCATE accreditation.
-Meeting national standards of excellence in the preparation of educators becomes yet another measure of the dedication of the faculty, staff, and students of this institution.
+In a commitment to excellence and response to high-quality ideas, Angelo State has submitted the necessary documentation and received accreditation from the National Council for the Accreditation of Teacher Education (NCATE).
+Meeting national standards of excellence in the preparation of educators becomes yet another measure of the dedication of the faculty, staff and students of this institution.
 Becoming nationally accredited absolutely supports the mission of the university and the educator preparation program.